annacasey97/Annacasey97.github.io/_posts/2025-01-18-commitment-to-specialty.md

 The [Pan-Surgical Electronic Logbook for the United Kingdom and Ireland](https://www.elogbook.org/) is what you'll need to demonstrate involvement in ≥40 cases.
 NB _"Involvement" means "scrubbed in" - not observing._

+Steps as follows:

-Step 1: make an account (straightforward)
+1. make an account (straightforward)
-Step 2: start recording cases (relatively straightforward, fun fact! gynaecological procedures and C-sections count as general surgery)
+2. start recording cases (relatively straightforward, fun fact! gynaecological procedures and C-sections count as general surgery)
-Step 3: get those cases signed off (complicated)
+3. get those cases signed off (complicated)

 The most complicated bit will be the validation/sign off.
 Go to "browse operations" --> "request trainer validation".
 You can also, for trainers who are not as technologically adept/up to date/registered on the elogbook etc., print off the list and get a physical signature.